HomeDirectoriesLocal SEO and Directory Listings: What Still Works in 2025

 • 43% improvement in local search visibility for target keywords

-Key Takeaways
+Key takeaways

-• Strategic prioritisation of directories based on industry relevance
+• Prioritise directories by industry relevance

-• Implementing systematic review generation processes
+• Run a systematic review generation process

-Practical Case study for Businesses
+Practical case study for businesses

 Background

-Challenge Analysis
+Challenge analysis

-The company identified several key challenges:
+The company pinpointed several problems:

-• Minimal review presence compared to national chains
+• Few reviews compared to national chains

-• Poor performance in industry-specific directories
+• Weak performance on industry-specific directories

-Strategic Implementation
+Strategic implementation

-Directory Portfolio
+Directory portfolio

 The company focused on three categories of directories: